chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 ### Prerequisites

 - Virtual Private Cloud (VPC) should be created in AWS before starting.
 Reference for [VPC and CIDR creation](/automate/ha_vpc_setup/)
--   If you want to use Default VPC we have to create public and private subnet, If subnet are not available.
+- If you want to use Default VPC, we have to create public and private subnets, If subnets are unavailable.
 Please refer [this](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html)
--   We need 3 private and 3 public subnet in a vpc (1 subnet for each AZ).
-As of now we support dedicate subnet for each AZ.
+- We need three private and three public subnets in a vpc (1 subnet for each AZ).
+As of now, we support a dedicated subnet for each AZ.
--   We recommend to create a new vpc.
+- We recommend creating a new vpc.
 And Bastion should be in the same VPC.
--   Get AWS credentials (`aws_access_key_id` and `aws_secret_access_key`) which have privileges like: `AmazonS3FullAccess`, `AdministratorAccess`. \
+- Get AWS credentials (`aws_access_key_id` and `aws_secret_access_key`) with privileges like: `AmazonS3FullAccess`, `AdministratorAccess`.

-     Set these in `~/.aws/credentials` in Bastion Host or attach an IAM role on bastion host:
+    Set these in `~/.aws/credentials` in Bastion Host:

     ```bash
     sudo su -